Custom Design & Documentation

-It is our philosophy that the programming team is ultimately the most important audience for the project documentation.
-This shows in the AIP approach to design, which is programmer-targeted, object-oriented, and largely "bottom-up."
-As a result of this approach, all of our designs include full Object Specifications and Mechanics (i.e., definitions, tables and algorithms) allowing programmers to "grab the ball and run with it."
-If the client plans to use in-house programmers or proprietary technology, our documentation will use the house jargon.
+When it comes to software projects, I believe the programming team is ultimately the most important audience for the project documentation.
+This shows in the AIP approach to design, which is programmer-targeted, object-oriented, and "bottom-up."
+All of my digital system designs include full Object Specifications and Mechanics (i.e., definitions, tables and algorithms) allowing programmers to "grab the ball and run with it."
+If you plan to use in-house programmers or proprietary technology, the documentation will use your own house jargon.
 If off-the-shelf products will be used to build the project, the terminology of those products will be used in the docs.

 If the requirements of the project exceed the experience or availability of your in-house programmers (or if you don't have any in-house programmers), AIP can help with that, too.
 Our global network includes some of the hottest independent programmers around, and our experience runs the gamut: from custom installs and web-based scripts to client-server apps and rendering engines.